Adeola Akinremi

-Adeola Akinremi is a journalist, columnist, policy advisor and International development professional who currently serves as a consultant for the World Bank Group.
-He served as a U.S correspondent, editor and columnist at This Day newspaper.
-Akinremi is well known for his courage in journalism.
+Adeola Akinremi is a Nigerian-born author, international development expert, and economic policy strategist.
+His work in international development bridges economic development, governance reform, private sector development, public sector transformation, climate policy, regulatory reform, strategic communications, and institutional reform, partnering with governments, multilateral organizations, philanthropic institutions, and civil society networks to advance sustainable development outcomes.

+Across his engagements in international development and public policy, Akinremi led global campaign for a major United Nations treaty, the WHO-FCTC ratification and implementation in Africa.

+Known for his practitioner-level analyses of global political and economic trends, Akinremi worked as a journalist, editor, and columnist at THISDAY, covering public policy, governance, globalization, and international affairs.
 On 16 September 2016, he broke a plagiarism story, in which Nigeria’s former President Muhammadu Buhari copied from President Barack Obama and passing it off as if it was his own.

 In an article he penned for This Day, Akinremi exposed the Nigerian leader for plagiarizing President Barack Obama’s 2008 victory speech on a day he launched an ethical rebirth campaign for his country—Change begins with me.
 The scandal led to a global outrage and apology made by President Buhari who angrily fired the aide who penned the speech.

 Education

-Akinremi holds a Bachelor of Arts degree in International Relations from the Lagos State University.
-He received his Master's degree in Public Policy from Johns Hopkins University's School of Advanced International Studies and additional Master's degree in Project Development and Implementation from the University of Ibadan in Nigeria.
+Akinremi received his Master's degree in Public Policy from Johns Hopkins University's School of Advanced International Studies and additional Master's degree in Project Development and Implementation from the University of Ibadan in Nigeria.
 He graduated from journalism school in 1999.
+He holds a Bachelor of Arts degree in International Relations from the Lagos State University.